 The Municipal Court and Clerk’s offices are located at Trussville City Hall (Municipal Building) at 131 Main Street, (205) 655-8352 FAX (205)661-4069.
 Municipal Court has jurisdiction over traffic violations, municipal ordinance violations, and misdemeanor offenses.
-Court sessions are held on the 1st and 3rd Wednesdays of each month at 4:00 p.m. and on the 2nd and 4th Thursdays of each month, at noon.
-Trials and reviews are typically set for the 2nd Thursday of each month.
-Traffic arraignments are set for the 1st and 3rd Wednesday of each month.
-Arraignments set for drugs, alcohol, domestic violence, theft, and other misdemeanor violation/offenses are set for the 4th Thursday of each month.
+Court sessions are generally held on the 2nd, 3rd and 4th Wednesdays of each month at 4:00 p.m. and on the 2nd and 4th Thursdays of each month, at noon.
+Trials are typically set the 4th Thursday of each month.
 Please note and review your traffic ticket or your jail release paperwork as they will reflect your assigned court date and time.

 The City jail is housed at City Hall at 131 Main Street in the Police Department area on the west end of the building.
 You may obtain bond information by calling the Trussville Police Department at (205) 655-2101 or Trussville Municipal Court at (205) 655-8352, Mail may be sent to inmates in care of the Trussville City Jail, P. O. Box 159, Trussville, AL 35173.